avinash-chouhan/seg-mentor/README.md

 - [Previous, similar and future work](#previous-and-similar-work)

 ## WELCOME!
-to **tf-slim-segmentation** - a flexible semantic segmentation framework built in tensorflow.
+to **seg-mentor** - a flexible semantic segmentation framework built in tensorflow.
 We're making the world a better place by offering a modular sandbox in which you can tinker with semantic segmentation networks.

 <br>The work here happily relies on some great open-source projects, e.g. [[Pakhomov](http://warmspringwinds.github.io/about/)], see full *[Credits](#previous-and-similar-work)* below